jnehring/didge-lab/README.md

 * [Install Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)

 Download the source codes.
-Here we git.
+Here we use git.
 In a linux terminal, we clone the repository and open the directory but you can also just download the DidgeLab source codes as zip and unzip them.

 ```
 git clone https://github.com/jnehring/didge-lab/